eo33/ecommerce-app/README.md

 ## Feature 8: Responsive Design:

 1. Ensure your app is responsive and works well on different devices and screen sizes.

-## Feature 9: Payment Integration:

-1. Integrate a payment gateway to handle transactions securely.
-Popular options include Stripe or PayPal.

-## Feature 10: Reviews and Ratings:

-1. Allow users to leave reviews and ratings for products they've purchased.

-## Feature 10: Wishlist/Favorites:

-1. Implement a wishlist or favorites feature for users to save products for later.